-1. To receive the Audited Financial Statements for the financial year ended 31 December 2021 together with the Reports of the Directors and the Auditors thereon.
-(Please refer to Note 14) 2.
-To approve the payment of Directors' fees up to an amount of RM255,000/- from 11 June 2022 until the Twenty-First AGM of the Company.
-(Resolution 1) 3.
-To approve the payment of Directors' benefits payable up to an amount of RM28,000/-, from 11 June 2022 until the Twenty-First AGM of the Company.
-(Resolution 2) 4.
-To re-elect the following Directors who are retiring in accordance with Clause 120 of the Company's Constitution and being eligible, have offered themselves for re-election:- (a) Mr. Sai Chin Hock; and(b) Datuk Adillah binti Ahmad Nordin (Resolution 3) (Resolution 4) 5.
-To re-appoint Crowe Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.
-(Resolution 5) As Special Business To consider and if thought fit, with or without any modification, to pass the following Ordinary Resolutions:- 6.
-Ordinary Resolution Authority to Issue Shares pursuant to Sections 75 and 76 of the Companies Act 2016 (Resolution 6)
+To receive the Audited Financial Statements for the financial year ended 31 1.
+December 2022 together with the Reports of the Directors and the Auditors thereon.

+(Please refer to Note 12)

+To approve the payment of Directors' fees up to an amount of RM255,000/-2. from 1 June 2023 until the Twenty-Second AGM of the Company.

+3. To approve the payment of Directors' benefits payable up to an amount of RM24,000/-, from 1 June 2023 until the Twenty-Second AGM of the Company.

+4. To re-elect Mr. Tan Chin Hwee who is retiring in accordance with Clause 120 of the Company's Constitution and being eligible, has offered himself for re(Resolution 3)

+Mr. Siow Kee Yen who is retiring in accordance with Clause 120 of the Company's Constitution, has expressed his intention not to seek for reelection.
+Hence, he will retain office until the close of the 21st AGM.

+(Please refer to Explanatory Notes (ii))

+5. To re-appoint Crowe Malaysia PLT as Auditors of the Company for the ensuing year and to authorise the Directors to fix their remuneration.

+As Special Business

+To consider and if thought fit, with or without any modification, to pass the following Ordinary Resolutions:-

+Authority to Issue Shares pursuant to Sections 75 and 76 of the Companies Act 2016 and Waiver of Pre-Emptive Rights

-THAT subject always to the Companies Act 2016 ("the Act"), the Constitution of the Company and the approvals from Bursa Malaysia Securities Berhad ("Bursa Securities") and any other relevant governmental and/or regulatory authorities, the Directors be and are hereby empowered pursuant to the Act, to issue and allot shares in the capital of the Company from time to time at such price and upon such terms and conditions, for such purposes and to such person or persons whomsoever the Directors may in their absolute discretion deem fit provided always that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being;
+THAT subject always to the Companies Act 2016 ("the Act"), the Constitution of the Company and the approvals from Bursa Malaysia Securities Berhad ("Bursa Securities") and any other relevant governmental and/or regulatory authorities, the Directors be and are hereby empowered pursuant to the Act, to issue and allot shares in the capital of the Company from time to time at such price and upon such terms and conditions, for such purposes and to such person or persons whomsoever the Directors may in their absolute discretion deem fit provided always that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total number of issued shares of the Company for the time being ("General Mandate");